ethrydevelops/note/README.md

 # Note

-A simple note-taking web app created using Preact and custom CSS.
+A simple note-taking web app created using Preact.
 It allows users to create and view their notes, edit them, and delete them, with notes being stored on the server.

 *Requires a compatible backend such as [Note-backend](https://github.com/ethrythedev/note-backend)*